YeQiuST/League-Tracker/README.md

 - Add some automation so that the update for lp is print automatically

+- Have to fix a lot of spaghetti code my "elo calculation" wasnt meant to check if someone was deserving his elo or not, so with the feature not online it just seems awulf

 Maybe one day i will add a a valorant version to the project whenever riot open the api

 -----